balakrishna2907/Automated-Project-Workflow-Management/README.md

-# 🚀 MCP Workflow Automation with Perplexity AI
+# 🚀 Workflow Automation with Perplexity AI

 This project automates developer workflows by integrating: